bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js136">136.
 Find the Luhn Algorithm Check Digit</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Luhn algorithm, also known as the modulus 10 or mod 10 algorithm, is a simple checksum formula used to validate various identification numbers, such as credit card numbers.
-The algorithm is used to detect accidental errors in these numbers.
+<p>The Luhn algorithm, also known as the modulus 10 or mod 10 algorithm, is a simple
+checksum formula used to validate various identification numbers, such as credit card numbers.
+The algorithm is used to detect accidental errors in these numbers.</p>
 <pre>
 function calculateLuhnCheckDigit(input) {
 // Convert the input string to an array of digits